jfree/jfreechart/branches/jfreechart-1.0.x-branch/README.txt

 9. WHAT's NEW
 --------------
 A list of changes in recent versions:

+1.0.18 : (11-Apr-2014)
+        - improved LogAxis labelling;
+        - center text support in RingPlot;
+        - 'stepPoint' attribute in the XYStepAreaRenderer;
+        - other minor improvements and bug fixes, see the NEWS and ChangeLog files for further details.

 1.0.17 : (22-Nov-2013)
         - see the NEWS and ChangeLog files for details.